RealTimeChris/simdjson/doc/iterate_many.md

 ==========

 When serializing large databases, it is often better to write out many independent JSON documents, instead of one large monolithic document containing many records.
-The simdjson library provides high-speed access to files or streams containing multiple small JSON documents separated by ASCII white-space characters.
+The simdjson2 library provides high-speed access to files or streams containing multiple small JSON documents separated by ASCII white-space characters.
 Given an input such as
 ```JSON
 {"text":"a"}